top of page

 • Reduce disputes and rework

-• Improve internal coordination
+• Improve internal coordination between technicians and service advisors

-• Protect revenue and margins
+• Protect workshop revenue and margins

 Essential documents every repair shop must maintain